ccrownhill/mlspace/README.md

-# AI Container Workspace Environment
+# MLSPACE - A Container for ML in Python

 This container contains everything necessary for doing Machine Learning with Python and Jupyter Notebooks.